 – Bachelor’s Degree in Human Services or two years of related work experience preferred.

 – Prior experience working with persons with disabilities and strong written and communication skills as well as knowledge of community resources preferred.

 – No record of abuse/neglect or exploitation of others.

 – Must have or obtain a valid Montana driver’s license, have an acceptable driving record, and proof of auto insurance in compliance with Montana State law within one month of hire.

 – Must have or obtain Medication and Epilepsy Certification within 30 days of hire.

-– Must have a telephone or other means of immediate communications.
+– Must have a telephone or other means of immediate communication.

-– Required to alter scheduled hours or days off on regular or temporary basis, as necessary.
+– Required to alter scheduled hours or days off on a regular or temporary basis, as necessary.

 – Must be able to lift 50 pounds.